 If a business ratepayer occupies premises for less than one year, the amount of BID levy payable will be calculated on a daily basis.

-The second term of the BID will start on 1st July 2013 and last for a period of 5 years ending on 30th June 2018.
+The third term of the BID will start on 1st July 2018 and last for a period of 5 years ending on 30th June 2023.
 BID Leamington will endeavour to secure additional voluntary contributions to supplement the levy throughout the five year lifetime of the BID.